mre/mre.github.io.v2/blog/2017-professional-programming.md

 You wouldn't guess what talented people can do with these blinking machines.
 You'll have tons of things to learn in the first few years.

-Professional software development is a very slow process.
+Professional software development is a lengthy process.
 Writing readable, well-tested, well-documented code is a substantial effort.
-You will need patience; lots of it.
-Both with yourself and with others.
+You will need patience, lots of it.
+Both, with yourself and with others.

 As a junior, you only think in black and white.
-You look at some code and it's all wrong.
+You look at some code, and it's all wrong.
 Who in their right mind created this horrible monstrosity?!
 As you become more experienced, you'll see the shades of grey.

 Eventually, you'll understand that those neckbeards were not slower than you, but